Hassle-free interactive PDF forms straight out of InDesign

 FormMagic restores sanity to this process!
 With FormMagic, design the form exactly as needed in InDesign, freely including font formatting, text alignment, and default form field text (even Acrobat comb fields are supported!).
 Ready?
 Export the interactive form to Acrobat, and FormMagic ensures that all these details are restored with one click!

-1. Here’s what a simple sample form with two text fields might look like in InDesign.
+1. Here’s what a simple sample form with a few text fields might look like in InDesign.

 2. Here’s what the same form will look like after it is exported from InDesign and opened in Acrobat without FormMagic.
-The formatting in the two blue form fields that was there in InDesign has been lost.
+The formatting in the fields that was there in InDesign has been lost: wrong font, no color, and the text that is shown had to be typed manually in Acrobat.

 How to Use FormMagic